Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: Abstract

 \section{Abstract}

-We address a specific issue of the Newman-Janis algorithm: determining the general form of the complex transformation for the Schwarzschild metric and ensuring that the resulting axisymmetric metric satisfies the Ricci-flat condition.
-In this context, the Ricci-flat condition acts as the equation of motion, indicating that our discussion of the Newman-Janis algorithm operates ``on-shell."
-Owing to the Ricci-flat condition, we refer to the class of black holes derived from the Schwarzschild metric through this algorithm as the ``on-shell Newman-Janis class of Schwarzschild black holes" in order to emphasize Newman-Janis algorithm’s potential as a classification tool for axisymmetric black holes.
+We address a specific issue of the Newman-Janis algorithm: How to determine the general form of the complex transformation for the Schwarzschild metric and ensure that the resulting axisymmetric metric satisfies the zero-scalar-curvature condition, $R=0$.
+In this context, the zero-scalar-curvature condition acts as a constraint.
+Owing to this condition, we refer to the class of black holes as the ``Newman-Janis class of Schwarzschild black holes" in order to emphasize Newman-Janis algorithm's potential as a classification tool for axisymmetric black holes.
 The general complex transformation we derive not only generates the Kerr, Taub-NUT, and Kerr-Taub-NUT black holes under specific choices of parameters but also suggests the existence of additional axisymmetric black holes.
-Our findings open an alternative avenue using the Newman-Janis algorithm for the on-shell construction of new axisymmetric black holes.
+Our findings open an alternative avenue using the Newman-Janis algorithm for the construction of new axisymmetric black holes.